 The role of moderate and high intensity supervised aerobic training in reducing steatosis and hepatic fibrosis in patients with non-alcoholic fatty liver disease; A randomized clinical trial

 Gastroenterology and Hepatology from Bed to Bench,

-The control group, as a routine management, was advised to adjust their lifestyle and received nutritional recommendations.
-The intervention groups additionally, participated on supervised exercise programs with two different intestines but the same volume of 1000 KCal per week.
-The intensities of 50 and 70 percent of V02 reserve were considered for moderate and vigorous programs respectively.
+Methods: This Randomized Control Trial was performed on 60 patients randomly assigned to three arms of the study (1:1:1).
+Fibrosis and steatosis of liver including Control Attenuated Parameter (CAP) determined using Transient Elastography (TE).
+The control group was advised to adjust their lifestyle, as a routine management.
+The intervention groups additionally, participated on supervised exercise programs with two different intensities but the same volume of 1000 KCal per week.
+The intensities of 50% and 70% of V02 reserve were considered for moderate-intensity and vigorous programs, respectively.

 - aerobic training